Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Introduction

 \end{enumerate}

-The aim of this and the subsequent article is to generalize those statements to the case of $\pipet$.
-The main difficulties in trying to directly generalize the proofs of Grothendieck are as follows: \begin{itemize} \item geometric covers of schemes (i.e. elements of $\rmCov_X$ defined above) are often not quasi-compact, unlike elements of $\mathrm{F\Et}_X$.
+The aim of this and the subsequent article \cite{HES} is to generalize statements (\ref{item:FES-item-intro}) and (\ref{item:HES-item-intro}), correspondingly, to the case of $\pipet$.
+In the present article, we also establish the generalizations of all the other points besides (\ref{item:HES-item-intro}).
+The main difficulties in trying to directly generalize the proofs of Grothendieck are as follows: \begin{itemize} \item geometric coverings of schemes (i.e.\ elements of $\rmCov_X$ defined above) are often not quasi-compact, unlike elements of $\mathrm{F\Et}_X$.
 For example, for $X$ a variety over a field $k$ and connected $Y \in \rmCov_{X_{\bk}}$, there may be no finite extension $l/k$ such that $Y$ would be defined over $l$.
-Similarly, some useful constructions (like Stein factorization) no longer work (at least without significant modifications). \item for a connected geometric cover $Y \in \rmCov_X$, there is in general no Galois geometric cover dominating it.
+Similarly, some useful constructions (like Stein factorization) no longer work (at least without significant modifications). \item for a connected geometric covering $Y \in \rmCov_X$, there is in general no Galois geometric covering dominating it.
 Equivalently, there might exist an open subgroup $U < \pipet(X)$ that does not contain an open normal subgroup.
-This prevents some proofs that would work for $\pisga$ to carry over to $\pipet$. \item The topology of $\pipet$ is more complicated than the one of $\piet$, e.g. it is not necessarily compact, which complicates the discussion of exactness of sequences. \end{itemize}
+This prevents some proofs that would work for $\pisga$ to carry over to $\pipet$. \item The topology of $\pipet$ is more complicated than the one of $\piet$, e.g.\ it is not necessarily compact, which complicates the discussion of exactness of sequences. \end{itemize}